-My research examines the international politics of intra-state conflict, intra-insurgent dynamics, and international relations with an empirical focus on the Middle East and North Africa.
+My research examines the international politics of civil wars, U.S. foreign policy, and international security, with a primary regional focus on the Middle East and North Africa.

 "The Kurdistan Region of Iraq is Going to Vote on Independence.
 Here's What You Need to Know."
-The Monkey Cage Blog, The Washington Post, 21 June 2017.
+The Monkey Cage, The Washington Post, 21 June 2017.

 "For Iraqi Kurds, Trump Brings Hope for Independence."
 Foreign Affairs, 12 April 2017.

 “Why Are Syrian Kurds Pivoting Toward Moscow?”
-The Monkey Cage Blog, The Washington Post, 12 February 2016.
+The Monkey Cage, The Washington Post, 12 February 2016.

 “Why the U.S. Backed the Kurds.”
-The Monkey Cage Blog, The Washington Post, 9 September 2014.
+The Monkey Cage, The Washington Post, 9 September 2014.